lbstroud/magento-snippets/readme.txt

     mage_config_frontent_translate - define translation CSV for backend.
 Use in config/frontend XML-path mage_config_default_email - Required default values for email template configs.
-Use in config/default/<system_section>/<system_group> XML-path
+Use in config/default/<system_section>/<system_group> XML-path mage_config_global_fieldsets_address - define custom customer address attribute to be copied from quote to order and from address book to quote

     mage_system - create system configs file structure in app/code/local/<Vendor>/<Module>/etc/system.xml
         section - new section with configuration params (sidebar menu item on System -> Configuration page) Also can use already defined or core section, in this case you need to delete all children except groups tag.